My name is Kimberly. I was born and raised in Norwalk, Connecticut.

 I continued struggling and, in December 2015, Dr. Najjar and Dr. Garcia, independently suggested that I was a candidate for brain surgery.
 Without question, I agreed to move forward.

 The surgery would take place at UCSF under the care of surgeon Dr. Edward Chang.
 Interestingly, my pre-surgical MRI showed issues within the left insula, an area that hadn’t been a focus, so the doctors implanted 130 intracranial electrodes to pinpoint the origins of my seizures.
-Based on the results of testing, I had an eight-hour surgery, in March 2016, to remove my left amygdala and hippocampus, along with half of my left insula.
+Based on the results of testing, I had an eight-hour surgery, in March 2016, to remove the majority of my left amygdala and hippocampus, along with an area of my left insula.

 When I woke up from surgery, I felt like my true self – a happy, positive person, with a middle ground.
 Although I was still having seizures, I was determined to give back to the community, and started volunteering at UCSF Benioff Children’s Hospital, along with the Epilepsy Foundation of Northern California (EFNC).